 I’ve seen ssh-agent mentioned as a solution to this issue, but only in the context of a Linux environment.
 How can I take advantage of this functionality on my Windows laptop?
 The ssh-agent that is included with git, while technically a Windows executable, is configured for a pseudo-Linux environment.

-Thankfully, in recent versions on Windows 10, OpenSSH ships as an optional feature.
+Thankfully, in Windows 11 and newer versions of Windows 10, OpenSSH ships as an optional feature.
 After enabling the feature, a proper ssh-agent is available for use.

 After enabling OpenSSH in Windows, the ssh-agent service needs to be enabled.
 Open an elevated PowerShell window and run: